xvik/dropwizard-guicey/src/doc/docs/guide/test/junit4.md

 * Use annotations instead of rules (and forget about RuleChain difficulties)
 * Test fields injection will work out of the box, so no need for additional hacks
-* JUnit 5 propose [parameter injection](junit5.md#parameter-injection), which may be not common at first, but its actually very handy
+* JUnit 5 propose [parameter injection](junit5.md#parameter-injection), which may be not common at first, but it's actually very handy

 Also, there is a pre-configured [http client](http://xvik.github.io/dropwizard-guicey/5.4.2/guide/test/junit5/#client) suitable for calling test application urls (or any other general url).